-The owners of this website own and run a campsite after owning and running a small hotel business and so have accumulated a lot of useful experience in the general area of small scale tourist businesses as well as the specifics of running a campsite or campground as it is known in some parts.
-We have decided to publish what we have learnt in the hope that it may help others.
+The owners of this website have owned and run a campsite after previously owning and running a small hotel business and so have accumulated a lot of useful experience in the general area of small scale tourist businesses as well as the specifics of running a campsite or campground as it is known in some countries.

 Are there any semi-permanent lodgings on the grounds not owned by the campsite?
 This will vary from country to country but many campsites do rent plots to owners of chalets or log cabins.
 This is important for two reasons.
 First: don't make the assumption that if you buy a campsite you will own everything you see.
 Second: find out what the terms and conditions are for the owners of those chalets; in short how long are you legally obliged to continue to rent out the space to that particular owner?
 Do you have the right to change the rental rate?
 Under what terms could you evict a problematic client.
 Clients of this nature often represent a desirable and steady income, but you do need to check out your liabilities and commitments before you buy.
 You also need to find out whether such chalets have their own toilets and showers otherwise they may be counted as users of your toilet facilities and therefore limit the number of visitors you can accept for a given star rating.